 The Curly Hair Project (CHP) Training Sessions

 The Curly Hair Project (CHP) is a social enterprise with worldwide appeal dedicated to supporting autistic females.
 Much of their training is also suited for autistic males.
 Find out more about them and what they do at the curly hair project.

 Upcoming Autism training opportunities and events can be found here.

-We have new lunchtime webinars - great for busy schools and professionals to learn more about Autism, and team tickets are also available.
+We have lunchtime webinars - great for busy schools and professionals to learn more about Autism, and team tickets are also available.
 You just watch and learn, and as it's a live training session there's the opportunity to ask questions.
-Have look online.